chenchkx/Virus/readme.md

 The Virus dataset contains 15 different categories.
 For each category, there are 5 object instances.
-The useage of this image set dataset can refer:
+The useage of this image set dataset can refer to:

 BibTex :